ed3894/Rock-Fall-/Report.md

 The hardware for this project was constructed using an [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board integrated with the [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi), tailored for embedded machine learning applications.
 The [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2)  built-in accelerometer and gyroscope were utilized to capture motion and vibration data, which are essential for detecting rockfall events.
 A custom enclosure was designed and produced using a [Formlabs 3+](https://formlabs.com/3d-printers/form-3/?srsltid=AfmBOoogctzvkMCPNXJxEQaeboXhmlPcaZkhTJMcOLzRIGzMOPJLnxxH) printer with [Draft V2 photopolymer resin](https://formlabs.com/store/materials/draft-v2-resin/), providing a durable and precise housing for the components.
 This resin is ideal for high-resolution, rapid prototyping applications, ensuring the enclosure meets the project's requirements for robustness and accuracy.

 ![Alt Text](images/final_design.jpg)
 *Figure 1: Formlabs 3+ Printer used for the project.*

 The assembly involved securely mounting the [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board and [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) within the 3D-printed enclosure using standard screws.
 The electrical connections between components were established through pre-soldered headers, simplifying the process while ensuring a reliable setup.
 The enclosure was specifically designed using CAD software to ensure a precise fit for the hardware, accommodating the dynamic testing conditions of the project.

-While the [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) and [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) are widely available through global distributors, the use of a Formlabs 3+ printer with proprietary  [Draft V2 photopolymer resin](https://formlabs.com/store/materials/draft-v2-resin/) provides a specialized solution for creating high-quality enclosures.
-These materials and methods are suitable for replicable construction but may require access to advanced 3D printing facilities.
-The use of only accelerometer and gyroscope data focuses the hardware's functionality on motion-related metrics, aligning with the project’s specific objectives.

 Name: The name of the archive
 Persistent identifier: e.g. DOI, etc.